allenchng/InsightWriting/ThinkingLikeADS.md

 ## Focus on product and the business impact

-Pretend for a moment you are a data scientist at a company that is considering whether or not to add a feature to a product, you might use the following questions to drive your analysis.
+Pretend for a moment you are a data scientist at a company that is considering whether or not to add a feature to a product.
+To help make your decision, you might use the following questions to drive your analysis.

-1) How are people currently interacting with that product?
+1) How are users currently interacting with that product?
 2) What does that product currently lack that causes a pain point for users?
 3) What would a quick solution to these users problems look like?
 4) What is the potential benefit for the company?